vitalik/django-ninja/docs/docs/tutorial/crud.md

 ## Delete

-The deletion is pretty simple - we just get employee by id and delete it from DB:
+Delete is also pretty simple.
+We just get employee by `id` and delete it from the DB:

 ```Python hl_lines="1 2 4"